offseccat/Tor-Control-JS/README.md

 A Node package that implements the <a href="https://stem.torproject.org/index.html">Stem API</a>.
 You can find the Tor Control Protocol Specification <a href="https://gitweb.torproject.org/torspec.git/tree/control-spec.txt">here</a>.

 # Why Does This Exist?
 My website currently integrates directly with a Tor Middle Relay.
 I'd like to roll my own library to make that simpler and cleaner.
 Might as well make it availalbe when I'm done.
+There are other Node packages that implement the TC Spec, but they are older (One of them is just a fork of a previous one) and lack documentation.